darkalpha951/30DaysGithubChallenge/README.md

 DAY 2: Learnt about Promises in JavaScript.

-DAY 3: Made necessary chaanges to the files, completed everything except the "Posts" part (Level 1)
+DAY 3: Made necessary chaanges to the files, completed everything except the "Posts" part (Level 1) [Instagram Clone]

+DAY 4: Learnt more about Promises in js.

+DAY 5: Learnt about async/await in js.